The view of Parque Central in Havana from Iberostar Parque central rooftop bar and restaurant, on a bright sunny day.

 I had brunch when I was there, which was like a large breakfast with fruit, eggs, and a mojito to start it all off.
 The bar on the rooftop plays chill lounge music that completes the relaxed vibe.

-While waiting for your meal, you can even take your cocktail with you into the small glass jacuzzi on the roof.
 On this super small but super cozy rooftop terrace bar, you can easily spend at least half a day – if not more.

-6.Hotel Ambos Mundos Old Havana
+7.Hotel Ambos Mundos Old Havana

 Hotel Ambos Mundos (Hotel Both Worlds) is a hotel, bar, and restaurant situated on Obispo Street that used to be Hemingway’s home away from home!